kbauer/chromeext-silence-of-the-tabs/Detailed_Description.md

 The suspended tab is stored in a "Data-URL", which can be synchronized by Chrome's builtin Synchronization feature, such that the "Recent Tabs" feature on mobile devices and other PCs can be used.
 Since Data-URLs are local, no browsing information is sent to any server (other than, if enabled, Google's sync servers), so no privacy-issues should arise.

-Tabs that have been suspended by the timer, or by
+Tabs that have been suspended by the timer, or by "Suspend Other Tabs" will reload automatically, when they are revisted.